Best speakeasies in the Twin Cities

 Follow the soft strains of 1920s jazz to find the hidden door to the Velveteen, a basement speakeasy in downtown Stillwater's JX Event Center.
 Like Volstead's Emporium, the decor and atmosphere are heavily informed by classic Prohibition-era speakeasy culture, and it's not uncommon to see people in 1920s attire.

-The cocktail list is a nice balance of classic 1920s cocktails and seasonal signature drinks—I'm partial to the Aviation, and I've also enjoyed many of the signature cocktails I've sampled, especially from the summertime menu.
+The cocktail list is a nice balance of classic cocktails and seasonal signature drinks—I'm partial to the Aviation, and I've also enjoyed many of the signature cocktails I've sampled.
 In addition to drinks, the Velveteen offers a food menu with appetizers, flatbreads, and tapas; we've enjoyed the cheese and charcuterie plates.

 Reservations for the Veleteen are available by phone but aren't required.
 We've never had any issues getting seated as a party of two, but it might be worthwhile if you need a table for larger group.